MR ROTHCHILD! PART I: NATHANIEL

 Mr. Van Vorhiis, the office manager alerted Samantha that they had a new hire, an office boy’s assistant named Frank, who would work with Orlando.
 When Sam met Frank she was moved by his physical beauty.
 He had the face and body of a Greek athlete, all chiseled as a sculpture.
 The secretaries were swarming around him, needy for his attention, but Sam laughed when the guys revealed to Samantha that they were lovers.
 The three of them often lunched together.
 Shed spent Several of her days off meeting the couple for lunch and shopping at the French Quarter in the Valley.
 They had a relationship that she believed was impossible to find with a straight man.
 With the exception of Dennis.

 One of the young female paralegals and Samantha were also good friends.
 They had much in common.
 Shawn’s mother was a wine-maker in France and was now managing a winery in Napa.
-Samantha had catered at that winery and was surprised to learn that Shawn was her daughter.
+Samantha had catered at that winery and was surprised to learn that Shawn was the woman’s daughter.

 Shawn approached Samantha the day before her birthday.